 Gavin Rayna Russom is a New York based multimedia artist and composer of electronic music.
 Using the analog and digital synthesizer she has produced a body of extremely influential art and music over the last 15 years.
 She is perhaps best known as the synthesist in the critically-acclaimed band LCD Soundsystem.

 As someone who had never been comfortable in the fixed ideas which surrounded gender and all of the social frameworks that accompanied it, the possibilities of music and specifically analog synth electronic production were a critical way for her to engage with the outside world and still be authentic to her internal world.
-Part of Gavin Rayna’s vision is to combine the rigorousness of academic music and art-and its serious intentions to transform culture through its ability to communicate spiritual ideas-with the world of the club where these connect to real people’s daily lives.
+Part of Rayna’s vision is to combine the rigorousness of academic music and art-and its serious intentions to transform culture through its ability to communicate spiritual ideas-with the world of the club where these connect to real people’s daily lives.
 In addition to recording and performing music she also creates the visual elements for her work including installations, music videos, record covers, costumes, sets and props.
-Gavin Rayna is also a current member of LCD Soundsystem who recently released “American Dream” and have headlined festivals and clubs all over the world.
-In January of 2017 she completed her first long form film project “Black Meteoric Star - No More White Presidents” which began as one element of a multimedia performance at Brooklyn’s National Sawdust and then grew into a piece of its own, very pertinent to her personal identity journey.
-Gavin Rayna came out as a trans woman in 2017, read her exclusive feature with Pitchfork and INTO.
+Rayna is a current member of LCD Soundsystem with whom she recently completed a two and a half year world tour in support of their number one album "American Dream", followed up by a DJ tour with bandmate Nancy Whang as The Ladies of LCD Soundsystem.
+She is one of National Sawdust's Artists in Residence for 2019 and will perform new work there several times throught the season.
+Rayna came out as a trans woman in 2017, read her exclusive feature with Pitchfork and INTO.

 "Although analog synthesizers have many singular properties such as their ability to produce rich and warm tones, I was attracted to them, and have continued to be interested in using them for other reasons.
 I initially encountered them just after graduating from high school when I was discovering the possibilities of timbre as a primary compositional device.
 This came out of research into Indian classical music and jazz and a passion for the early electronic music that came out of Detroit and Chicago in the early 1980’s.
 All of this music affirmed that in addition to melody and rhythm, changes in the tone of a sound could also have meaning.
 Analog synthesizers by design provided access to the timbre of sounds.
 While they may have initially been designed as flexible studio tools that could recreate the sounds of many different acoustic instruments, the ability to change sounds in real time was why they spoke to me.
 One of the main reasons was because it was body affirming.
 The overtone system, for example, which one manipulates via the filter cutoff and resonance parameters or the vco wave shape, as well as with any type of additive synthesis, is a physical phenomenon in the human body and of physical spaces.
 As an internally functional system, one that could be set up to play by themselves without the interaction of a human operator, they are also a type of body.
 If a human operator did wish to interact with the system this had to be done by movements of the body, physically turning knobs, patching cables, etc."